iluxu/RunMesh/README.md

 See `framework/apps/demo-cli/index.ts` for the full example.

 ## Packages
-- `@runmesh/core` – OpenAI client, streaming, response helpers, errors
+- `@runmesh/core` - OpenAI client, streaming, response helpers, errors
-- `@runmesh/agent` – agent runtime, planner/executor, policies
+- `@runmesh/agent` - agent runtime, planner/executor, policies
-- `@runmesh/tools` – tool definition, registry, executor
+- `@runmesh/tools` - tool definition, registry, executor
-- `@runmesh/memory` – memory adapters, embeddings, retrieval
+- `@runmesh/memory` - memory adapters, embeddings, retrieval
-- `@runmesh/schema` – Zod validation + JSON Schema export
+- `@runmesh/schema` - Zod validation and JSON Schema export
-- `@runmesh/observability` – logger, tracer, cost estimation
+- `@runmesh/observability` - logger, tracer, cost estimation
-- `@runmesh/adapters` – CLI/Web/Bot adapters
+- `@runmesh/adapters` - CLI, Web, and Bot adapters

 ## License (Important)

-RunMesh is licensed under **Business Source License 1.1 (BSL 1.1)**.
+RunMesh is licensed under Business Source License 1.1 (BSL 1.1).

 Free to use for:
 - personal projects
-- internal/company use
+- internal or company use
 - production deployments of your own apps

-Commercial hosted offerings / "RunMesh-as-a-Service" require a commercial license.
+Commercial hosted offerings or "RunMesh-as-a-Service" require a commercial license.

-A future change date can relicense to Apache-2.0 (see `LICENSE`).
+A future change date will relicense to Apache-2.0 (see `LICENSE`).

-For a commercial license: open an issue or contact the maintainer.
+For a commercial license, open an issue or contact the maintainer.

 ## Roadmap
-- Responses API-first
+- Responses API first path
 - richer web demo (Next.js)
-- CI + tests
+- CI and tests
-- more adapters (Discord/Telegram)
+- more adapters (Discord, Telegram)
-- replayable runs + persistent traces
+- replayable runs and persistent traces

 ## Contributing

 PRs welcome.
-If you are building something on RunMesh, share it in Discussions.
+If you build something with RunMesh, share it in Discussions.